Vermont Housing Improvement Program

-VHIP Program Details:
+VHIP Program Details

-- Existing units must be vacant for a minimum of 90 days before the Property Owner can apply to VHIP.
+- Existing units must be vacant for a minimum of 90 days before the property owner can apply to VHIP.

-- To be eligible for the program, the Property Owner must be current on their property taxes and mortgage payments.
+- To be eligible for the program, the property owner must be current on their property taxes and mortgage payments.

-- Property Owner is required to contribute at least a 20% match of the grant funds prior to first grant disbursement.
+- Property owner is required to contribute at least a 20% match of the grant funds prior to first grant disbursement.
 An “in-kind” match or defer match timeline may be approved at the discretion of the Homeownership Center overseeing project management.

-- VHIP requires Property Owners to commit to providing housing to households exiting homelessness; households that are working with an immigrant or refugee resettlement program; or low income tenants.
+- VHIP requires property owners to commit to providing housing to households exiting homelessness, households that are working with an Immigrant or Refugee Resettlement Program, or low income tenants.

-- Property Owners are required to work with a Coordinated Entry Lead Organization or an Immigrant or Refugee Resettlement Program to find suitable renters who have experienced homelessness or displacement.
+- Property owners are required to work with a Coordinated Entry Lead Organization or an Immigrant or Refugee Resettlement Program to find suitable renters who have experienced homelessness or displacement.
 This engagement shall continue at unit turnover for a minimum of 5 years.

-- If households meeting these criteria are not available to lease the unit to, the Property Owner may petition the Department of Housing and Community Development (DHCD) to lease the unit to a household with an income equal to or less than 80 percent of the Area Median Income (AMI) for a minimum of 5 years.
+- If households meeting these criteria are not available to lease the unit to, the property owner may petition the Department of Housing and Community Development (DHCD) to lease the unit to a household with an income equal to or less than 80 percent of the Area Median Income (AMI) for a minimum of 5 years.

-- For newly created Accessory Dwelling Units as defined in 24 V.S.A. § 4412(E), Property Owners are exempt from seeking homeless tenants through a Coordinated Entry Lead Organization or an Immigrant or Refugee Resettlement Program.
+- For newly created Accessory Dwelling Units as defined in 24 V.S.A. § 4412(E), property owners are exempt from seeking homeless tenants through a Coordinated Entry Lead Organization or an Immigrant or Refugee Resettlement Program.

-- Alternative tenant selection processes may be considered for approval by the Department of Housing and Community Development during the 5-year program covenant timeframe.
+- Alternative tenant selection processes may be considered for approval by DHCD during the 5-year program covenant timeframe.

 - Grant funds are considered taxable income.